 John & Sam live next door to Saetr Garden Cottage in The Old Farmhouse with working cocker spaniel, Pippa.

 You’ll not see much of us during the week, while we’re at work in our Clitheroe offices.
+Please don’t hesitate to contact us if you need anything.

 The History of Saetr Garden Cottage.